Feefo logo

 • Floor insulation

-• Use of low energy lighting or energy efficient lighting
+• Use of energy-efficient lighting

 Understanding these factors helps you prioritise upgrades that deliver the biggest improvements.